 Weight: 920 grams. | Sensor Size: 2/3in. | Lens: 24-1200mm f2.8-5.6.| LCD: 3in, 920k dots. | Burst Mode: 10 fps. | Video: 1920 x 1080 (Full HD).

-There are also Film Simulation modes for any budding filmmakers, plus it has a long battery life.
+There are also Film Simulation modes which let you change color and tonal qualities to mimic Fuji photo film, plus it has a long battery life.
 On the downside, it is heavy and images turn out noisy if you shoot above ISO 800.

 Which Point and Shoot Camera will you Choose?

 Choosing the best point and shoot camera depends largely on what your shooting priorities are.